Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Firstly, make sure all users have Remote access enabled.
+- Firstly, make sure all users have Remote access enabled

-- Open Properties of your VPN server.
+- Open the Properties panel of your VPN server

-- Click on the IPv4 tab and enable “Static address pool”.
+- Click on the IPv4 tab and enable Static address pool

-- Click Add and add the same static IP address from the same Server subnet in order for users to be able to access it.
+- Click Add and add the same static IP address from the same Server subnet

-- SOLVED: VPN won’t work on Windows Server?
+How does VPN work on Windows Server?